Transdigital Education –

 The project “Transdigital Education.
-Developing Key Competencies through Holistic Learning and Teaching in the Digital Age” will foster a broad and sophisticated set of skills, competences and personal qualities in secondary school students between the age of 14 and 18 – and also teachers trained in the fields of Language and Literature, Natural Sciences, Human Sciences and ICT.
-The impact of the project will be most visible in the close international collaboration and the professional exchange of best practice among the project schools from Denmark, Germany, Lithuania, Poland, Spain and Sweden, which will strengthen the awareness for how digital and traditional methods and media may intertwine to meet individual learners’ needs.
+Developing Key Competencies through Holistic Learning and Teaching in the Digital Age” fostered a broad and sophisticated set of skills, competences and personal qualities in secondary school students between the age of 14 and 18 – and also teachers trained in the fields of Language and Literature, Natural Sciences, Human Sciences and ICT.
+The impact of the project became visible in the close international collaboration and the professional exchange of best practice among the project schools from Denmark, Germany, Lithuania, Poland and Spain, which strengthened the awareness for how digital and traditional methods and media may intertwine to meet individual learners’ needs.

 Illustration adapted from Morning Brew.
 Released into the public domain via Unsplash.